-The Company and its Subsidiary provide pension benefits for eligible employees through participation in a defined benefit pension plan of an affiliate.
+The Company and its Subsidiary provide pension benefits for eligible employees through participation in a defined benefit pension plan of BBPLC.
 All eligible employees participate in the pension plan on a non-contributory basis, and are fully vested after five years of service.
 The Company makes contributions to the plan based upon the minimum funding standards under the Internal Revenue Code.
 Employees hired on or after September 22, 2008 are not eligible to participate in the plan.
-During 2012, the plan was frozen such that existing participants would not accrue any additional benefits.
+During the third quarter of 2012, the plan was frozen such that existing participants would not accrue any additional benefits.
+The firm recognizes the funded status of its defined benefit pension plan measured as the difference between the fair value of the plan assets and the benefit obligation, in the Consolidated Statement of Financial Condition.
+As of December 31, 2013, Other liabilities included \$4 million (unfunded status), related to the plan.